How Do You Make Regulatory Reporting Easier for Financial Institutions?

 Financial crimes continue to evolve in an effort to foil the anti-crime measures implemented by law enforcement agencies, regulatory bodies, and financial establishments.
 To keep up with these changes and to remain effective in their mission, regulatory bodies are continually refining and updating the compliance rules that financial firms have to follow.
 This causes the cost of compliance to balloon year after year.

 More than half of an average company’s compliance expenses goes to labor costs.
-This is because many firms find it necessary to hire specialized staff members to ensure their company’s compliance every time regulatory bodies roll out new rules.
+This is because many firms find it necessary to hire specialized staff members or an IT consulting firm to ensure their company’s compliance every time regulatory bodies roll out new rules.
 The other half of the compliance budget is directed to technologies that can make the process more efficient.

 However, many financial firms are reluctant to spend on new software for regulatory reporting, as this activity does not earn revenue for the company.
 At the same time, because compliance rules change every now and then, some companies are also not too keen on acquiring an expensive software that will go obsolete or need paid updates in the next few years or so.